Incident weapon: Signaling depth charge

 Depth charges with reduced explosive yield have been used during the Cold War to aggressively communicate with interloper submarines, particularly to communicate that the interloper is detected and vulnerable, and to command the interloper to surface and identify themselves.
 Such weapons have been variously called SDCs (signaling depth charges) or PDCs (practice depth charges).
 The use of such charges has been noted in several noteworthy incidents, such as the interception of submarines B-59 and B-130 during the Cuban Missile Crisis.

 Sweden deployed several incident weapons in 1983 to discourage such exploration after ran aground while exploring Swedish waters in 1981.

 PDCs were specialized depth charges of comparable size and yield to hand grenades, employed by the United States Navy during the Cold War.
 Despite the name, they were not used for educational purposes, but instead designed as dedicated incident weapons, to be dropped in clusters over an underwater target in order to harass or lightly damage it.
+Examples include the American Mark 40 and Mark 155, and the Dutch AX Mark 3, also employed by the United Kingdom.

 The United States also developed a modified Hedgehog projectile substituting a magnet and clapper for the explosive charge.
 If the magnet stuck to the submarine hull, flow along the hull as the submarine moved through the water caused the clapper to oscillate, hammering against the hull.